lordlabuckdas/violent-python3/README.md

 * contains other companion files as well
 * added requirements.txt

-**note :** modules like optparse and urllib have been deprecated and replaced with argparse and urllib3
+**note :** modules like optparse and urllib have been depreciated and replaced with argparse and urllib3